-From the balmy Friday afternoon rush hour, the occasional tropical breeze whiffs in gently; a welcome relief as I walked, dripping in sweat, along the bustling Ann Siang street of Singapore‘s Chinatown.
+From the balmy Friday afternoon rush hour, the occasional tropical breeze whiffs in gently.
+A welcome relief as I walked, dripping in sweat, along the bustling Ann Siang street of Singapore‘s Chinatown.

-Anytime now at a dizzying rate, this alley will be filled with locals, expats and tourists alike; all competing for a seat on a constricting space in one of Singapore’s many food stands.
+Anytime now at a dizzying rate, this alley will be filled with locals, expats and tourists alike; all vying for space and a seat in one of Singapore’s many food stands.
 It seems, everyone here, when not shopping or at work, is conspicuously consuming on the local obsession, the love for hawker food.

 Singapore has transformed itself into a competitive society built on innovation, hard work and trade.
-Lee Kwan Yew, Singapore’s founding father and the Prime Minister at that time once boldly proclaimed ‘This country belongs to all of us.
+Lee Kwan Yew, Singapore’s founding father and the Prime Minister at that time once boldly proclaimed, “This country belongs to all of us.
 We made this country from nothing, from mud-flats…Ten years from now, this will be a metropolis.
-Never fear!’
+Never fear!”
 His resounding promise still reverberates in the present.

-Ascend to the fifth floor and indulge in a quiet leisurely stroll around the hotel under a suspended rainforest; or even go up to the Orchid Club lounge on the 16th floor and marvel at the poignant 360 degree panorama of the old and the new Singapore and the quaint river that bisects them.
+Ascend to the fifth floor and indulge in a quiet leisurely stroll around the hotel under a suspended rainforest.
+Perhaps head to the Orchid Club lounge on the 16th floor and marvel at the sweeping 360 degree panorama of the city and the quaint river that bisects the old and new Singapore.

 When in the city, you also get the sense that Singaporeans, while happy to engage in efforts on climate change, the millennials are also setting their sights on a new cultural vision.
 As the appreciation of art scene sizzles, the island republic is pushing to enhance its image to become the global center for Southeast Asian art.
 Just very recently, the National Gallery opened in addition to the existing performance art galleries and museums.
 The $380 million complex straddles two colonial era architectural monuments: the old Supreme Court and City Hall which is joined by a vaulted glass foyer.